karma-runner/karma/docs/config/04-preprocessors.md

 the `files` configuration.

-* First the file paths are expanded to an absolute path, based on the `basePath` config and the directory of the configuration file.
+* First the file paths are expanded to an absolute path, based on the `basePath` configuration and the directory of the configuration file.
 See [files] for more information on that.
-* Second this expanded path is matched using [minimatch] against the specified key.
+* Then the newly expanded path is matched using [minimatch] against the specified key.

 So for example the path `/my/absolute/path/to/test/unit/file.coffee` matched against